choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 of tourists.
 This was also one of them, but I could see the appeal.
 Apparently, this was a pre-Christianity temple!

+### A Spoonful of Love

+A funny thing happened: our rental car had to be exchanged because it had been used in a movie, and they wanted to continue shooting with it!
+They should've told us that before we topped up the fuel, but, alas...

+Anyawy, the movie's called "A Spoonful of Love", due to be released in 2026.
+You won't see us, but perhaps you'll see the car...

 ## Yerevan

 Finally, after a loop around parts of the country, our last stop was Yerevan.